GoThereGit/ANLP/README.md

 * Japan: Old Japanese

 # Submission Guidelines
 * All papers must be submitted in PDF format through the conference management system at https://www.softconf.com/ranlp2021/MMTLRL2021/(not sure!!).
 The papers should follow the format of the main conference, described at the main RANLP website, Submission Guidelines Section.
+* Papers must be written in English.
 * Full Papers must describe original unpublished work in any topic area of the workshop.
 Full papers are limited to 8 pages for content, with 2 additional pages for references.
 * Short Papers may describe either work in progress or a research proposal.
 They may also be in the style of a position paper that surveys and criticizes existing literature.
 Short papers must include clear directions for future research.
 Submissions of this type are limited to 6 pages for content, with 2 additional pages for references.

 # Invited speakers